-\textbf{Schr\"odinger's Oracle}: The Schr\"odinger's oracle $O_S$ designed to implement the quantum address splitting allows Grover's algorithm to evolve in a coherent superposition of oracle-inverting and oracle-trivial computational dynamics.
-The presence or absence of the oracle’s action becomes itself a quantum degree of freedom, which introduced a new layer of coherence within the search process.
+\textbf{Quantum Address Splitting \& Schr\"odinger’s Oracle:} The Address Splitting functionality proposed in this paper serves as a foundational proof of concept for extending classical forwarding operations to quantum-superposed identifiers.
+While potential optimizations, such as tuning the redundancy factor $\log_2{n_e}$ and the parameter $f(n_e)$, have been briefly discussed in Sec.~\ref{sec:4.5}, an important optimization dimension remains unexplored: the impact of anchor set (tracked set in the Full-Anchor scheme) structure on the effectiveness of address splitting.
+This opens the door to more efficient variants that could emerge from a joint optimization of the address splitting mechanism and clustering strategies.
+Exploring this synergy is a promising future direction.\\ The Schr\"odinger’s oracle $O_S$ designed to implement the quantum address splitting allows Grover’s algorithm to evolve in a coherent superposition of oracle-inverting and oracle-trivial dynamics.
+The presence or absence of the oracle’s action becomes itself a quantum degree of freedom, by introducing a new layer of coherence into the search process.
 We strongly believe this approach generalizes standard Grover search and opens new directions for exploring quantum algorithms operating in superpositions of operational regimes, enabled by quantum-superposed data structures.
-Indeed, the potential advantages offered by this additional dimension of quantumness are reminiscent of the benefits observed in scenarios involving superpositions of quantum operations or tasks \cite{ChiDarPer-13,CalCac-20,SimCalIll-23,CalSimCac-23}.
+The potential advantages of this additional dimension of quantumness are reminiscent of the benefits observed in scenarios involving superpositions of quantum operations or tasks \cite{ChiDarPer-13,CalCac-20,SimCalIll-23,CalSimCac-23}.
 However, this remains an open question and warrants further investigation.

-\textbf{Multipartite Entanglement:} The proposed quantum-native routing protocol considered only bipartite-entanglement, as key communication resource.
-Yet, the full potential of the proposed quantum addressing scheme becomes even more evident in multipartite entanglement scenarios.
-Indeed, in such cases, the ESPs must address not just individual nodes, but entire subsets of nodes involved in the entanglement relation.
-Thus, the quantum addressing and the tracking mechanisms proposed here are particularly well-suited for the multipartite setting, as they can significantly reduce routing table sizes that, without superposed addresses, would scale more than linearly.
+\textbf{Multipartite Entanglement:} The proposed quantum-native routing protocol considered only bipartite entanglement, as key communication resource.
+Yet, the full potential of the proposed quantum addressing scheme becomes even more evident in multipartite entanglement scenarios, where ESPs must address entire subsets of nodes.
+In such cases, quantum addressing and the tracking mechanisms proposed here are particularly well-suited, as they can significantly reduce routing table sizes that would otherwise scale super-linearly, without superposed addresses.
 Exploring this extension is part of our future work.